ProjectNeura/LEADS/README.md

 <summary>AI-enhanced data analysis and driver training</summary>

 Powered by rich datasets, our ambition is to change car racing as a whole, just as AlphaGo changed Go.
-This blueprint has never been such easy as today thanks to AI.
+This blueprint has never been so easy as today thanks to AI.

 ![lap-analysis](docs/assets/lap-analysis.png)